 The company is exposed to political risk through import/export quotas and price controls.
 The North American Free Trade Agreement (NAFTA) between U.S.A., Canada and Mexico gave birth to the U.S. operations of BJT.
 BJT is exposed to future changes in this agreement.
-During the crisis, U.S. interest lobby groups demanded stronger nationalist policies.
-There continues to be strong political support for NAFTA, in the current US administration.
-However, were political leadership to change in the U.S. and the poor economic growth to persist, NAFTA might be revisited.
+During the financial crisis and again in the recent presidential election, U.S. interest lobby groups demanded stronger nationalist policies.
+The current administration's negative view of NAFTA could lead to NAFTA being revisited.